markusressel/zfs-inplace-rebalancing/README.md

 When aborting the script midway through, be sure to check the last lines of its output.
 When cancelling before or during the renaming process a ".balance" file might be left and you have to rename (or delete) it manually.

 Although the `--passes` parameter can be used to limit the maximum amount of rebalance passes per file, it is only meant to speedup aborted runs.
 Individual files will **not be process multiple times automatically**.
 To reach multiple passes you have to run the script on the same target directory multiple times.

+### Legacy database

+In previous versions of the script, a different format of the database was used.
+The database was stored in `rebalance_db.txt`.
+If this file is present upon running the newer versions, the run will be aborted.
+You either delete `rebalance_db.txt`, if you don't care about previous balances.
+This repository also provides `convert-legacy-db.sh` that is able to convert the legacy `rebalance_db.txt` database file into new `rebalance.db` one.

 ### Dockerfile